Unstuck Performance.

 Parents often carry guilt, shame, or fear of being judged, especially in families or cultures where mental health and addiction are taboo.
 It can feel like you’re failing, even when you’re trying your hardest to hold it all together.

 Parent coaching creates a space where you don’t have to have all the answers.
-Together, we’ll look at what’s underneath your teen’s struggles—like trauma, anxiety, peer pressure, or emotional overwhelm—and explore how you can support their healing without losing yourself in the process.
+Together, we’ll look at what’s underneath your teen’s struggles, such as trauma, anxiety, peer pressure, or emotional overwhelm, and explore how you can support their healing without losing yourself in the process.